crossplatform-dev/xplat-challenges/results.md

+# Testing machine

+All these tests were executed on the Microsoft provided [Windows 10 development virtual machine](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/) running on Hyper-V. This machine  machines has
+4096MB assigned (dynamic between 2048-8192MB) and 1 virtual processor.
+The host machine is a Surface Laptop 3 with 16GB of memory and an Intel(R) Core(TM) i7-1065G7 CPU.

 # File access

 Goal is to read and write large numbers of files of different sizes (4k and 1MB) without blocking the UI thread.